goochjs/amqp-python-go/README.md

-# Python ActiveMQ
+# AMQP ActiveMQ Python Go

-I needed to set up an environment wherein I could demonstrate and investigate ActiveMQ, AMQP, clustering, failover, etc.
+I needed to set up an environment wherein I could demonstrate and investigate ActiveMQ, AMQP, clustering, failover, etc and connect from clients written in both Python and Go.

-I chose to do this in Python, as I was working with some developers who were having trouble connecting to the message bus and so wanted a working example.

-One of these scripts will  publish lots of messages (within each of which is a sequence number) to a topic or a queue.
+For each of the two languages, there are two programs.
+One will publish lots of messages to a topic or a queue.
 The other will subscribe to the topic or connect to the queue and pull the messages down.
 The subscription can be durable or ephemeral.

-The intent is run the scripts across an ActiveMQ cluster and then try to shoot various elements of it down to see how it fails.

 ## ActiveMQ configuration